 The thing is though, the ‘Gita doesn’t tell us how to live our own life’s purpose’, as Simon Hass points out in his own book on dharma – The Dharma Code:

-‘Young graduates are regularly encouraged to “find their passion” and then to “pursue their dreams”.
-This advice, which is regularly dished out at graduation ceremonies, is actually misguided.
+‘Young graduates are encouraged to “find their passion” and then “pursue their dreams”.
+This advice, often dished out at graduation ceremonies, is misguided.
 Most successful young people don’t look inside and then plan a life.
 They don’t take an inward journey and come out having discovered a developed self, ready to meet the challenges of the world.
 No, living allows them to find themselves.
 By confronting challenges in life, by finding a problem that summons their energies, they discover what they are capable of and what is important to them.
 In other words, our potential or purpose manifests not through a process of cognition, but through our vital engagement with the world’.

 ~ Simon Hass – The Dharma Code

-Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have; to live life fully, to explore all there is to explore within and without ourselves and – as Siddhartha Gautama said – “to discover your world and with all your heart – give yourself to it”.
+Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have: to live life fully.
+To explore all there is to explore within and without ourselves.
+As Siddhartha Gautama said – “to discover your world and with all your heart – give yourself to it”.

 Whatever we might consider our ‘life purpose’ to be, there’s one purpose we all have: to live life fully, to explore all there is to explore within and without ourselves.

-Life can often seem like a battlefield, but it’s also spoken of as a ‘drama’ in many of the texts, and when we look at it this way we can ask ourselves; “am I playing my part fully?”
-Are we each giving ourselves to our life and our world and living our purposefully?
+Life may sometimes seem like a battlefield, but it’s also referred to as a ‘drama’ in many of the texts.
+When we look at it this way we can ask ourselves, “am I playing my part fully?”
+Are we giving ourselves to our life and our world and living purposefully?

 Learn yoga philosophy online

-If you’re interested in learning more about the Bhagavad Gita and the concepts of yoga philosophy, check out Anat Geiger’s online course on the EkhartYoga Academy.
+Interested in learning more about the Bhagavad Gita and the concepts of yoga philosophy?
+Take a look at Anat Geiger’s online course on our Academy.